Safety of Rwanda (Asylum and Immigration) Act 2024: Reception

 Mark Elliott, Professor of Public Law at the University of Cambridge and former Legal Adviser to the House of Lords Constitution Committee, commented that "For a court to take the step implied in this comment, by holding, in effect, that Parliament had exceeded its authority by seeking to limit the courts' constitutional role, would be fraught with risk for the judiciary."

 Repeal

 Repeal of the Safety of Rwanda (Asylum and Immigration) Act 2024 was included as Section 37 of the Border Security, Asylum and Immigration Bill, and Home Secretary Yvette Cooper confirmed that the government intended to repeal the Act.

+The bill was granted Royal Assent on 2 December 2025, and the repealing provision, by then numbered Section 40, came into force.